 People with salivary gland cancer may experience the following symptoms or signs.
 Sometimes, people with salivary gland cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

-If you are concerned about one or more of the symptoms or signs on this list, talk with a doctor and/or dentist right away, especially if they are persistent or get worse.
+If you are concerned about one or more of the symptoms or signs on this list, talk with a doctor and/or dentist right away, especially if they don’t go away or get worse.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .
-When detected early, cancer of the head and neck have a much better chance of cure.
+When detected early, head and neck cancers have a much better chance of cure.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.